yanyongyu/githubkit/README.md

 refresh_token = auth.refresh_token
 # restore the user token from database

-# With  OAuthAPP
+# when using OAuth APP or GitHub APP without user-to-server token expiration
 user_github = github.with_auth(
     OAuthTokenAuthStrategy(
         "<client_id>", "<client_secret>", token=access_token
     )
 )
-# OR  with  GithubAPP
+# OR when using GitHub APP with user-to-server token expiration
+# you can use the refresh_token to generate a new token
 user_github = github.with_auth(
     OAuthTokenAuthStrategy(
         "<client_id>", "<client_secret>", refresh_token=refresh_token